sandyschumann/sandyschumann.github.io/README.md

 ### Current Research Projects

-* Resilience to hate speech online: I examine who is less likely to be affected by the negative impact of exposure to hate speech
+* Resilience to hate speech online: I examine who is less likely to be affected by the negative/desensitising impact of exposure to hate speech
-* Perceptions of hate crime online and offline: I assess how hate crime is perceived in different settings as well as how bystander intervention can be encouraged online
+* Perceptions of hate speech online and offline: I assess how hate crime is perceived in different settings as well as how bystander intervention can be encouraged online
 * Long-term effects of attitudinal inoculation: I investigate moderators of the persistence of inoculation effects in the context of extremist attitudes
-* Cryptocurrencies and far-right actors: I map the use of cryptocurrencies by far-right actors in the US
+* p-curve ananlysis: I conduct a p-curve analysis of all published work that explores the effect of terrorism on political attitudes and behaviour

 ### Current Doctoral Students

-* Yue Jia (2022-present): Counter-speech and online hate speech
+* First supervisor: Nuraishah Mokhtar (2020-present): Using counter-narratives to counter radicalisation
-* Tiago Garrido (2022-present): Hostile behaviour in online gaming communities
+* Second supervisor: Yue Jia (2022-present): Counter-speech and online hate speech
-* Sergi Bray (2021-present): The deepfake porn ecosystem
+* Second supervisor: Tiago Garrido (2022-present): Hostile behaviour in online gaming communities
-* Nuraishah Mokhtar (2020-present): Using counter-narratives to counter radicalisation
+* Second supervisor: Sergi Bray (2021-present): The deepfake porn ecosystem
-* Mary-Ann Cherry (2020-present): The role of comptempt in far-right terrorist propaganda
+* Second supervisor: Mary-Ann Cherry (2020-present): The role of comptempt in far-right terrorist propaganda

 If you are interested in completing your PhD with me, please get in touch at s.schumann [@] ucl.ac.uk.